21stcenturyna/21stcenturyna.github.io/index.md

 The registration fee is £190 for a four-day conference, and includes the banquet in Balliol College.
 Additional tickets for the banquet may be purchased for £50.

-Registration will close in early August.
+Registration will close in late July.

 ## Abstract submission